GLOBAL MARKETS-Wall Street set for gains as investors look for cooler inflation, Fed "pause" | Headlines

 - United States

-Investors are waiting for U.S. CPI data due on Tuesday.
-"Inflation is really moving in the right direction in Europe, and everyone’s hoping that this is going to be confirmed also in the U.S. tomorrow," said Samy Chaar, chief economist at Lombard Odier, describing markets as in "wait-and-see mode."
+The pan-European STOXX 600 index rose 0.17% and MSCI's gauge of stocks across the globe gained 0.22%.
+Emerging market stocks rose 0.13%.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.21% higher, while Japan's Nikkei rose 0.52%.

-"Obviously if we have a big negative surprise on inflation and inflation comes in much hotter than expected, that is going to challenge central banks and the Fed in its 'pause' strategy," he said.
-Investors expect the Fed to keep rates steady when its two-day meeting ends on Wednesday, but surprise rate hikes by the Reserve Bank of Australia and the Bank of Canada last week raised the possibility that central banks will prolong their tightening cycles.
+Traders are pricing in a roughly 75% chance of the Fed keeping rates steady, and a 25% chance of a 25-basis-point rate hike, according to the CME FedWatch tool.
+While the Fed is expected to keep rates steady, surprise rate hikes by the Reserve Bank of Australia and the Bank of Canada last week kept investors alert to the idea of prolonged tightening cycles.

-Money markets are pricing in around a 75% chance of the Fed keeping rates steady, and a 25% chance of a 25 basis points rate hike, according to the CME FedWatch tool.
-The U.S. dollar index was down 0.1% on the day, at 103.44 .

-The euro was up 0.2% at $1.0766.
-The European Central Bank is expected to raise rates by 25 basis points on Thursday.
-Euro zone government bond yields slipped, with the benchmark 10-year German yield down 2 basis points, at 2.357%.

-Germany's two-year government bond yield, which is sensitive to interest rate expectations, was down 3 bps at 2.947% .
 The Bank of Japan is due to deliver its rate decision on Friday and is expected to maintain its ultra-loose policy.
 Japan's wholesale inflation slowed for the fifth month in a row in May, data showed.

-China's weak post-COVID economic recovery continued to weigh on sentiment, and Chinese and Hong Kong stocks fell.
-Investors are focusing on the rate at which the People's Bank of China (PBOC) will roll over a batch of 200 billion yuan ($28.00 billion) worth of medium-term policy loans, which are due to mature on Thursday.

-A cut, which is possible given China's post-pandemic recovery has begun to sputter, would increase the gap between U.S. and Chinese rates and could weigh on the yuan.
-Oil prices fell, as concerns about lower fuel demand from China and rising Russian crude supply weighed on the market.
+In U.S. Treasuries, benchmark 10-year notes were up 2.2 basis points to 3.767%, from 3.745% late on Friday.
+The 30-year bond was last up 2.3 basis points to yield 3.9098%, from 3.887%.
+The 2-year note was last down 0.6 basis points to yield 4.5981%, from 4.604%.

+In currencies, the dollar index rose 0.087%, with the euro was up 0.07% to $1.0754.
+The Japanese yen weakened 0.11% versus the greenback to 139.52 per dollar, while Sterling was last trading at $1.2511, down 0.46% on the day.
+Oil prices fell on Monday ahead of the central bank policy meetings amid concerns about the prospects for Chinese demand and rising Russian supply.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)